MicrosoftDocs/dataexplorer-docs/data-explorer/sample-app-generator-one-click.md

 ---
-title: Use the sample app generator to ingest and query data in Azure Data Explorer
+title: Use the sample app generator to ingest and query data in Azure Data Explorer.
-description: Overview of using the sample app generator to create the code to ingest and query your data in your preferred programming language. ms.reviewer: talzamir ms.topic: how-to ms.date: 07/03/2022
+description: Overview of using the sample app generator to create the code to ingest and query your data in your preferred programming language. ms.reviewer: talzamir ms.topic: how-to ms.date: 07/13/2022
 ---

 # Use the one-click sample app generator to create code to ingest and query your data